Joan Maetsuycker: Career

 From 1636, Maetsuycker lived in the Dutch East Indies.
 He was appointed as Governor of Zeylan on 24 March 1646 and was governor until 26 February 1650.
 He was succeeded by Jacob van Kittensteyn.
 He was the third Dutch governor of Zeylan.

 Seven years later, in 1657 he became the Governor-General of the Dutch East Indies.
 He stayed on that post for 25 years, which is the longest period for any governor-general.
 The Dutch colony in the Indies flourished under Maetsuycker.
 Under his rule, the Portuguese lost Ceylon (1658), the coast of Coromandel (1658) and Malabar (1663); Makassar was conquered (1667), the west coast of Sumatra was occupied, and the first expedition to the interior of Java was held.

 As Governor-General of the Dutch East Indies, he also issued edicts in the Dutch Cape Colony, including one in 1657 which allowed those Muslims brought from the Dutch East Indies to the Cape as servants or slaves to practise their religion, but not in public.
 They were also prohibited from attempting to convert anyone, on pain of death.
+Between the years 1671 and 1678 Maetsuycker worked closely with Pieter de Graeff, bewindhebber of Dutch East India Company at Amsterdam.